Warehouse management system: Levels of complexity

-Types of Installation and Licensing
+Types of installation and licensing

 WMS software has historically been offered through a perpetual licence, giving organisations the permanent right to install it on their own on-premise servers, typically alongside a fixed period of updates and technical support which may be renewed at additional cost.

 As with many types of enterprise software, this provision model is gradually being replaced by hosted subscription services.
 Legacy enterprise software vendors typically offer both models, but incentivise their customers to move to the cloud.

-A WMS may be a standalone product, or can be a module or category of modules within a larger Enterprise Resource Planning (ERP) system or Supply Chain Management System (SCMS).
+A WMS may be a standalone product, or can be a module or category of modules within a larger Enterprise Resource Planning (ERP) system, Shipping or Inventory Management Software, or Supply Chain Management System (SCMS).

 Installation type does not affect the level of functionality that may be achieved by a WMS, so long as sufficient computing power is provisioned and data is successfully synchronised with other systems.